LAST UPDATED – 10/19/22 – Cusco Peru Visitor Guide

 Best Time to Visit

 As you can see in the chart below, the average high and low temperatures in the Cusco area is fairly consistent throughout the year.
 Because of the elevation, the average high temperature doesn’t get too hot at any point throughout the year.
 Likewise, because of the area’s proximity to the Equator, the average low temperature doesn’t get too cold either, despite such a high elevation.
 This means that you can expect fairly comfortable temperatures no matter when you plan on visiting throughout the year.

 There are two distinct seasons in Cusco: The dry season, which runs from April to October and the wet season, which lasts from early November until late March.
 The best time to visit Cusco and the surrounding area is definitely during the dry season because the skies are typically clear and the weather is dry.
 During the wet season, it typically only rains a few hours during the day, but the mountains will be covered in a hazy fog for most of the day.
 As the day wears on the fog will dissipate, but I would avoid visiting during this time of year if you want to get really good photographs.
 If you must visit during the wet season, I would avoid the months of February and March as those months tend to be the wettest.

 Where to Stay

 In addition to what you will see and do while in Cusco, one of the biggest decisions you will have to make when you start planning your trip is where you will stay.
 Cusco has a wide variety of accommodations that are available to travelers.
 For budget travelers, the city has a wide selection of nice hostels to choose from.
 If you are looking for something a little nicer, the city also has a wide range of hotels.
 You can find everything from a budget hotel up to a fancy five-star hotel.
-In order to assist you in finding the accommodations that are right for your trip, I have included a variety of recommended accommodations at various price-points for you to review below.
+In order to assist you in finding the accommodations that are right for your trip, I have included a variety of recommended accommodations at various price-points for you to review in my Cusco Peru visitor guide below.

 Where to Eat